V-Sekai/webrtc-native/README.md

 $ scons platform=<your platform> target=<your target>
 ```

+To build the GDNative library for Godot 3 add the `godot_version=3` option.

-The generated library and associated `tres` will be placed in `bin/webrtc/` or `bin/webrtc_debug/` according to the desired target.
+The generated library and associated `tres` or `gdextension` will be placed in `bin/webrtc/` or `bin/webrtc_debug/` according to the desired target.
 You simply need to copy that folder to the root folder of your project.